yshic/ds_mini_project/README.md

    - Enable USB Debugging.
 Go to `Settings > Developer options` and enable `USB debugging`.
    - Connect your Android device to your computer via USB.

-4. **Verify Flutter Installation**:
+4. **Verify ADB Connection**:
    - Open a terminal or command prompt.
-   - Run `flutter doctor` to verify that Flutter is installed correctly and to check for any missing dependencies.
-Follow the instructions provided by `flutter doctor` to resolve any issues.
+   - Run the command `adb devices` to list connected devices.
+You should see your device listed.

 5. **Run the Flutter Project**:
    - Open your Flutter project in your preferred IDE (e.g., Android Studio or Visual Studio Code).